-These mud tubes can be seen originating from the soil climbing against the house wall and can be found anywhere in the lawn or yard.
+These mud tubes originate from the soil climbing against the house wall and can be found anywhere in the lawn or yard.

 Mud tubes grow in your lawn, yard, back patio, inside of the garage, front porch, and wood handles of gardening tools.

-Flying termites, also called swarmers, can be seen on the lawn, indicating a termite attack.
+Flying termites and swarmers can be seen on the lawn, indicating a termite attack.
 But being a homeowner, you might be confused between termite swarmers and flying ants.
-So it would be best if you had an expert eye to differentiate between them.
+So it would be best to have an expert eye to differentiate between them.

 Holes in Wood

-Termites damage to wood and create multiple tiny holes by boring into the wood and consuming it inside out.
-So the hollow wood is a clear indication of termite infestation in your lawn and trees.
+Termites damage wood and create multiple tiny holes by boring into the wood and consuming it inside out.
+So the hollow wood clearly indicates termite infestation in your lawn and trees.